AFCMS/malley/supabase/README.md

   - there are a few contraints.
 Notably, a trigger runs to limit the pinned posts array size to 10
 - posts
   - posts are controlled by users who have authorship, signified by the presence of an entry in the « authors » table referencing the user’s and the post’s uuid.
   - files can be attached by inserting into the post-media bucket.
-A client gets a unique file path in the bucket to upload to and numerically inserts the files.
+The files are in a directory named after the uuid of the post.
 For restrictions and security, refer to the [storage]{#Storage} section.
   - the `parent_post` is a post this refers to.
 One might call this a reply, and this is the intended use.
+  - to make a new post, the client calls the createPost edge function.
+It handles all insersions and logic as service.
 - authors
   - no user can directly make an insertion
-  - upon posting, the user gets attributed authorship of the post through the `enforce_make_poster_first_author` trigger.
+  - upon posting, the user gets attributed authorship of the post by the createPost edge function.
   - afterwards, the author can send co-authoring requests by inserting into the pendingAuthors table, and those can be accepted by calling the `accept_co_authoring` database function.
   - a post is deleted when every author gives up authorship of the it, with the `enforce_remove_authorless_posts` trigger
 - pendingAuthors